fragilefamilieschallenge/teaching-support/lesson_plan_masscollaboration_participant.md

 - 1 hour: Prepare a data file for analysis
 - Break.
 If you are not happy with your prepared data file, we recommend using the cleaned file that we provided in the folder we emailed you.
 This will allow you to proceed to the next step.
-- 2 hours: In groups, build predictive models and submit to the [submission site](https://codalab.fragilefamilieschallenge.org/competitions/28).
+- 2 hours: In groups, build predictive models and submit to the [submission site](https://codalab.fragilefamilieschallenge.org/competitions/28) (note: for your course, the submission site may be different).
 Do not expect to try many different sophisticated models in the time available.
 A good approach would be to focus on just one outcome of interest and try models of increasing complexity after successfully submitting a basic linear model to the leaderboard.
 - 15 minutes: Whole group debrief for your site

 AT THE END OF THE ACTIVITY, DELETE THE DATA FILES.
 It is important that the data not sit on a local machine unnecessarily.
 If you would like access to the data for future research, you can download the data at any time from the OPR Data Archive.